What is happening at CHS???? Let’s find out!

 PSAT for Juniors

-Capital High will be hosting the PSAT Test October 11th at the Civic Center and students will sign up through the book keeper between September 18th to October 6th.
-We should know the cost soon, typically its in the 10 to 15 range.
+Capital High will be hosting the PSAT Test October 16th at the Civic Center and students will sign up through the bookkeeper between September 16th to October 9th.
+The cost should be $16.
 The PSAT is a practice SAT exam that also is a qualifying exam for the National Merit Scholarship Program.
 For more info on the PSAT please go to: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10

 ACT for Juniors

 Once again, CHS will be facilitating the ACT test for all juniors on Tuesday, April 7th.
 You will receive several communications from CHS regarding this, but we wanted to make sure it is on your calendar.